 In a separate bowl, whisk the flour, baking powder, baking soda and salt.

 Add the dry ingredients to the wet ingredients and stir until combined.

 Fold in the crushed pineapple, chopped walnuts and the grated carrots..
 Do not over mix.

 Divide evenly into the prepared pans.

-Bake in the preheated oven at 325*F for about 40 minutes or until a wooden skewer inserted in the center comes out clean.
+Bake in the preheated oven for about 40 minutes or until a wooden skewer inserted in the centre comes out clean.

-Icing: (double the amounts for a layered cake)
+CREAM CHEESE FROSTING (double the amount for a 2 layer cake)

 To achieve the frilly icing border, use a piping bag inserted with a 1M piping tip.